dneimke/simple-coding/docs/timeline-view-guide.md

 When you click on an event, the application:

-1. Calculates the time difference between the clicked event and the first event in the game
+1. Uses the event's `timeMs` value (time in milliseconds from game start)
-2. Converts this time difference to seconds
+2. Converts this time to seconds
 3. Seeks the video player to that position
 4. The video will automatically jump to the moment of the event (assuming the video timeline corresponds to the game timeline)